theoclou/PLD-Agile/README.md

 ## Contributing

-Project made at INSA Lyon as part of the course on the aglie method.
+Project made at INSA Lyon as part of the course on the AGILE method.
 Contributors: SOULET Audrey, BOUZIANE Abderrahmane, CLOUSCARD Théo, MARIAT Quentin, CATHERINE Noam